| Title: | Machine Learning Benchmark Problems |

 dimension of the ringnorm problem |

-Returns an object of class "mlbench.ringnorm"
+Returns an object of class "mlbench.ringnorm" with components

 x |